.

 Time: 09:00-11:30 ET

-In the second part of the Seminar, we will consider how these transformations set the stage for a research program in the historiography of mathematics.
-We will take Cavaillès to have advanced a speculative interpretation in which conjunctural results from mathematical logic in the 1920s and 1930s concerning the so-called “limitations of formalism” (Gödel, Skolem, Church-Turing) were taken to be positive discoveries concerning the nature of the intelligible.
-What is at stake in this part is a metaphysics of mathematical production derived from a reading of the actual history of mathematics.
-The core methodological requirement in this tradition of treating each mathematical work as “a regional and specific product” (Desanti) relates to an underlying metaphysical distinction between production and what is produced (or, in Cavaillès’s language, between the effectuating and the effectuated).
-We will examine the various philosophical and mathematical sources for this doctrine.
+Part II Will Consider how these transformations set the stage for a peculiar research programme in the historiography of mathematics.
+We will take Cavaillès to have (implicitly) advanced a speculative interpretation in which conjunctural results from the mathematical logic of the 1920s and the 1930s concerning the so-called ‘limitations of formalisms’ (Gödel, Skolem, Church-Turing) were taken to be positive discoveries concerning the nature of the intelligible, i.e. its intrinsic ‘movement’ and resistance in principle to combinatorial enumeration.
+What is at stake here is nothing less than a metaphysics of mathematical production, derived—it is claimed—from an epistemological research programme for reading the actual history of mathematics.
+In other words, the core methodological desiderata in this tradition of treating each mathematical work as ‘a regional and specific product’ (Desanti 1983), for all that it is often presented as a strictly methodological or epistemological norm, in fact has roots in an underlying metaphysical distinction between production and what is produced (or, in Cavaillès’s language, between the effectuating and the effectuated).
+As Cavaillès understood it, this meant that contemporary mathematical logic had shown the ruin of any philosophy of transcendental constitution, and thus of post-Kantian approaches to the philosophy of science, including phenomenology.

-The general aim of the Seminar will be both historical and programmatic.
-Cavaillès understood contemporary mathematical logic to have shown the ruin of any philosophy of transcendental constitution, and thus of post-Kantian approaches to the philosophy of science, including phenomenology.
 Against such philosophies of the transcendental subject, Cavaillès (paradoxically) proposed a theory of the act without a subject.
-We shall conclude the Seminar by considering the origins and future of this doctrine in the philosophy of mathematics, broadly conceived.
+We shall close by considering the origins and future of this doctrine in the philosophy of mathematics, broadly conceived.

-Session 2: A “Cartesian” Opposition in the Theory of Proof.
+Session 2.
+A ‘Cartesian’ Opposition in the Theory of Proof

-Session 3: Logical Time as a Problem in the French Philosophical Field.
+Session 3.
+Logical Time as a Problem in the French Philosophical Field

-Session 4: The Necessary Generation of New Concepts, or 19th Century Mathematics Through a Cartesian Lens.
+Session 4.
+The Necessary Generation of New Concepts, or 19th Century Mathematics Through a Cartesian Lens

-Session 5: Rationalist Nominalism as a Research Programme in the Historiography of Mathematics.
+Session 5.
+Rationalist Nominalism as a Research Programme in the Historiography of Mathematics

-Session 6: The Method of Recursion and the Horizon of Effective Computability.
+Session 6.
+The Method of Recursion and the Horizon of Effective Computability

-Session 7: The Act Without a Subject.
+Session 7.
+The Act Without a Subject

-Session 8: Old and New Problems.
+Session 8.
+Old and New Problems

 IMAGE: George Nees, Untitled, 1965